Xankill3r/BetterGradient/README.md

 # BetterGradient

 BetterGradient is a small test-bed for generating better looking gradients by converting to the HCL colorspace.
-It may eventually be utilized within Unity3D, GIMP, Krita, Photoshop, etc.
+It may eventually be used as a plugin within Unity3D, GIMP, Krita, Photoshop, etc.

 ### Usage